 Persistent bad breath is often one of the first things that owners notice but is usually a sign of advanced dental disease and ultimately you may find loose or missing teeth.

-Stages of Dental Disease
+Stages of Dental Disease In Cats & Dogs

-- Gingivitis (gum disease) – Once the plaque and tartar get under the gum line it starts causing inflammation known as ‘gingivitis’.
-This is characterised by mild redness line on the gum margin.
+- Gingivitis (gum disease) – Once the plaque and tartar get under the gum line, it starts causing inflammation known as ‘gingivitis’.
+This is characterised by a mild redness line on the gum margin.
 This stage of dental disease is still reversible by diligent homecare or scaling and polishing by your vet.

 - Mild periodontitis – In mild periodontitis the tartar has progressed under the gum line and has also caused up to 50% of the tooth’s attachment to the tooth socket to be lost.